-When this project transitioned from the concept phase to that of an operational project, it became apparent that considerable research needed to be done to ensure that the right technology, fuel availability, air emissions guarantees, etc. were selected.
-To that end, the following due diligence efforts have been made:
+When this project transitioned from the concept phase to that of an operational project, it became very apparent that considerable research needed to be done to ensure that the right technology, fuel, air emissions equipment, etc. were selected.
+To that end, the following risk mitigation/due diligence efforts have been made:

-- Trip to Vancouver & Victoria B.C. to meet with Nexterra (high tech manufacturer of biomass gasification equipment) to determine applicability of this type of equipment to our situation. - Numerous emails/phone calls to Nexterra customers to verify system performance. - Contracted with McKinstry, a Northwest based performance contracting and energy services firm with considerable experience in biomass fired boilers to assist the University in understanding the dynamics associated with this type of project. - Hired Fellon-McCord, a nationally known energy services firm to conduct a Missoula specific 20 year natural gas price projection. - Solicited price quotes from numerous forest product firms to establish a reliable price range for biomass fuel. - Sent 100 tons of Montana harvested hog fuel to Kamloops, B.C. for the purpose of conducting a multifacet test at the Nexterra research facility.
-Air emissions, fuel pile characterization and burn tests were successfully conducted. - Using our in-house engineering and financial staff, conducted independent evaluations of the various pro forma's provided by both McKinstry and Nexterra to validate project cost estimates. - Hired by McKinstry, retained several engineering firms to conduct independent analytics of the estimated characteristics of the gasification system. - Partnered with the Montana Department of Natural Resource Conservation and the U.S. Forest Service to collaborate on "best practices" that could be incorporated into the project. - Hired a Professor from UM's College of Forestry to conduct an independent analysis of how biomass from the Lubrecht experimental forest can factor into the project.
+- Trip to Vancouver & Victoria B.C. to meet with Nexterra (high tech manufacturer of biomass gasification equipment) to determine applicability of this type of equipment to our requirement. - Numerous emails/phone calls to Nexterra customers to verify system performance. - Contracted with McKinstry, a Northwest based performance contracting and energy services firm with considerable experience in biomass fired boilers to assist the University in understanding the dynamics associated with this type of project. - Hired Fellon-McCord, a nationally known energy services firm to conduct a Missoula specific 20 year natural gas price projection. - Solicited price quotes from numerous forest product firms to establish a reliable price range for biomass fuel. - Sent 100 tons of Montana harvested hog fuel to Kamloops, B.C. for the purpose of conducting a multi-facet test at the Nexterra research facility.
+Air emissions, fuel pile characterization and burn tests were successfully conducted. - Using our in-house engineering and financial staff, conducted independent evaluations of the various pro forma's provided by both McKinstry and Nexterra to validate project cost estimates. - Hired by McKinstry, retained several engineering firms to conduct an independent analysis of the estimated characteristics of the gasification system. - Partnered with the Montana Department of Natural Resource Conservation and the U.S. Forest Service to collaborate on "best practices" that could be incorporated into the project. - Consulted with the U.S. Forest Service to determine regional fuel availability - Hired a Professor from UM's College of Forestry to conduct an independent analysis of how biomass from the Lubrecht Experimental Forest can factor into the project.